Need Help? Give us a call.

 Based on your answers to a few questions, the Small Business Health Options Program can give you an overview of the plans that will likely be available to you—and their prices.

-You can do this without creating an account or signing up for anything at all, by the way, so you’ve got nothing to lose.
+You can do this without creating an account or signing up for anything at all, so you’ve got nothing to lose.
 Get an estimate to see what sorts of plans your business can afford, and discuss some possibilities with your fellow owners or employees before signing up.

 We talked about the Small Business Health Options Program tax credit for extra small businesses already—but now’s the time to see what you would actually qualify for.

-Fill out the SHOP marketplace’s 6-question tax credit calculator to see just how much you could save, or take a look at this infographic first:
+Fill out the SHOP marketplace’s six-question tax credit calculator to see just how much you could save.

 If you’ve filled out the calculator, you should get prompted to create an account.
 If not, simply create an account from your state’s Small Business Health Options Program homepage.